estnltk/estnltk-model-data/phrase_removal/benchmarks/obl_phrases/obl_1000/evaluation/readme.md

 NB!
 The value were added manually to the leaderboard file.
 In case new model data is added to the file then the markers assignment and colors have to be modified in the notebook.

+The rest of the notebooks are for evaluating models.